 Some persons with this condition may not notice any symptoms at all, whereas, others would have complaints of pelvic pain (lower back pain) which may start suddenly, or have been lasting for some time.

 Some women may also notice the presence of a heavy mass or swelling in their abdomen.
 That is, they may notice their abdomen getting larger or heavier than normal.

 In our environment, especially in the villages, with little to no access to medical care, some women might even think they are pregnant, but years would go by and they would not deliver and they would be wondering what is happening.
-Now is the time for you to try to reach that woman you know who has been pregnant for years, and people are asking her when she would deliver.
+Now is the time for you to try to reach that woman you know who has been pregnant for years, and people are asking her when she will deliver.
 She might just be carrying Ovarian cysts.